sous-chefs/openvpn/README.md

 )
 ```

 To automatically create new certificates and configurations for users, create data bags for each user.
-The only content required is the `id`, but this can be used in conjunction with other cookbooks by Opscode such as `users` or `samba`.
+The only content required is the `id`, but this can be used in conjunction with other cookbooks by Chef Software such as `users` or `samba`.
 See __SSL Certificates__ below for more about generating client certificate sets.

 ```javascript
 {